normal-computing/fuji-web/README.md

 Interested in contributing to Fuji-Web?
 We'd love your help!
 Check out our [Contribution Guide](CONTRIBUTING.md) for guidelines on how to contribute, report bugs, suggest enhancements, and more.

-We also encourage everyone in the community to add new knowledge to the "Prior Knowledge Augmentation" system to make Fuji-Web even smarter.
-For detailed instructions on what kind of knowledge we're looking for and how to test and submit it, please see our [Contributing Knowledge Guide](CONTRIBUTING_KNOWLEDGE.md).
+We also have set up a dedicated channel for Fuji-Web feedback on Discord at https://discord.gg/yfMjZ8udb5.

 ## Credits

 - Fuji-Web's image annotation method was inspired by Microsoft's [UFO paper](https://arxiv.org/abs/2402.07939).
-- Web Agent as a tool that lives in the browser sidepanel was inspired by [TaxyAI's browser extension](https://github.com/TaxyAI/browser-extension).
+- Fuji as a tool that lives in the browser sidepanel was inspired by [TaxyAI's browser extension](https://github.com/TaxyAI/browser-extension).
 We also used some of its UI code.
 - The Chrome extension set-up leveraged an awesome boilerplate project [Jonghakseo/chrome-extension-boilerplate-react-vite](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite).
 - The Fuji logo is from [Toss Face](https://emojipedia.org/toss-face) Emoji design set.